ergochat/ergo/README.md

 ## Installation

-Download the latest release from this page: https://github.com/oragono/oragono/releases/latest
+To go through the standard installation, download the latest release from this page: https://github.com/oragono/oragono/releases/latest

 Extract it into a folder, then run the following commands: